The mixing time of the switch Markov chains: a unified approach: Applications of the unified method

 \section{Applications of the unified method}

 In this Section we harvest some fruits of our unified machinery, proving a rather general result for all typical degree sequence types.

-In 1990 Jerrum and Sinclair published a very influential paper~\cite{JS90} about fast uniform generation of regular graphs and about realizations of degree sequences where no degree exceeds $\sqrt{n/2}$.
-To achieve this goal, they applied the Markov chain they have developed in~\cite{JS89}.
+In 1990 Jerrum and Sinclair published a very influential paper~\cite{JS90} (Jerrum and Sinclair, 1990) about fast uniform generation of regular graphs and about realizations of degree sequences where no degree exceeds $\sqrt{n/2}$.
+To achieve this goal, they applied the Markov chain they have developed in~\cite{JS89} (Jerrum and Sinclair, 1989).
 Informally it is known as {\bf JS chain}, and it is sampling the perfect and near-perfect 1-factors on the corresponding Tutte gadget.
-The fast mixing nature of the JS chain depends on the ratio of the number of perfect and the number near-perfect 1-factors.
-As they proved it is applicable if and only if the degree sequence $\bd$ belongs to a \textbf{\boldmath $P$-stable} class.
+The rapid mixing nature of the JS chain depends on the ratio of the number of perfect and the number near-perfect 1-factors.
+As they proved it is applicable if and only if the degree sequence $\bd$ belongs to a \textbf{\boldmath{$P$}-stable} class.

 Recall the definition of $P$-stability (introduced in Definition~\ref{def:Pstable}).
 Careful examination of the known results about rapidly mixing switch Markov chains revealed the fact that all known ``good'' degree sequence classes (for \UC\, bipartite or directed degree sequences) are $P$-stable.
 It raises the conjecture that the switch Markov chains on $P$-stable degree classes are rapidly mixing.
 We resolve this conjecture affirmatively in this section.